Lion504/Coding-Marathon-team4/src/components/ContactListManager/self-assessment.md

 - **Comments and Documentation**
   - [yes] Are there comments explaining complex logic?
-  - [No] Is there documentation for how to use the component? didn't write that
+  - [yes] Is there documentation for how to use the component?

 ## 3. Performance